 Project policies

 Project policies let you control permissions per project and per role in a granular way.
-Policies define Allow or Deny rules for project entities and centralize how access is managed for a role in a specific project.
+Policies define rules for project entities and centralize how access is managed for a role in a specific project.
+Each project policy consists of a set of granted and denied permissions, giving you precise control over what actions users can and cannot perform.

-Unlike fallback permissions, project policies can target specific entities that are part of a project such as specific compositions, or patterns or component definitions or content types.
+Unlike Default permissions, project policies can target specific entities that are part of a project such as specific compositions, patterns, component definitions, or content types.

 The following groups can be targeted in a project policy, with the listed actions: